 Don’t let hackers shut down your operations

 Manufacturers, industrial companies, and any organizations that rely on physical infrastructure to maintain business continuity should be prepared for the next cyberattack.
-By adopting OT incident response solutions that provide complete visibility over cybersecurity posture in the oft-neglected operational environment, OT security stakeholders can proactively apply feasible risk mitigation steps and make sure no one will shut down operations.
+By adopting industrial cybersecurity solutions that provide complete visibility over cybersecurity posture in the oft-neglected operational environment, OT security stakeholders can proactively apply feasible risk mitigation steps and make sure no one will shut down operations.